Learn how to offer a printable on your blog and how to upload it to blogger and wordpress!

 How to offer printables on your Blogger blog:

-As far as I know, blogger does not have file hosting options like WordPress does.
+As far as I know, blogger does not have file hosting options like Wordpress does.
 You’ll need to use an external file sharing program.
 Here are some of my favorites:

 Google DriveThe advantage is: almost everyone has a Google account.
 The disadvantage is you have only 15 GB of storage, and if you use it regularly, you probably won’t want to sacrifice too much of it.
 This includes your Gmail, and G+ photos…